mel-langhoff/relational_rails/docs/user_stories.md

 User Story 21, Display Records Over a Given Threshold

 As a visitor
-When I visit the artist's albumren Index Page
+When I visit the artist's albums Index Page
 I see a form that allows me to input a number value When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'
 Then I am brought back to the current index page with only the records that meet that threshold shown.

 Usability

 [ ] done

 User Story 22, artist Delete From artist Index Page